 There are two main factors when it comes to painting a fence without the paint seeping through to the other side.

-Firstly, it’s vital to use the right kind of fence paint (more on that in a second) and secondly, the method you use to apply the paint is important, too.
+Firstly, it’s vital to use the right kind of fence paint (more on that later), and secondly, the method you use to apply the paint is important, too.

 How to paint a garden fence